 As we’ve seen from the recent explosion of industry-grade open material 3D printers, even relatively low cost and affordable systems are now able to 3D print with temperature, high resistance products.
 We’ve seen nylon evolve into polycarbonates and even PEEK.
-And now we see Sabic’s 9085 Ultem, added to the range of the materials offered by 3DXTECH.
+And now we see Sabic’s 9085 Ultem, once a Stratasys exclusive, added to the range of the materials offered by 3DXTECH.

 Ultem® 9085 PEI (Polyether Imide) is an amorphous, high-performance polymer that combines excellent thermal properties, exceptional dimensional stability, inherent flame retardancy, and good chemical resistance.
 Ultem® resin offers the ability to create parts with excellent properties at elevated temperatures due to a high glass transition temperature (Tg) of 217°C.

 3DXTECH’s ULTEM 9085 has a diameter of 1.75mm (+/- 0.05mm ) and presents itself in a natural / light tan color.
 Recommended Extruder Temp conditions are pretty high, which means it requires an all-metal extruder to go up to 335 – 350, with a bed Temp: 110 – 120°C. With these temperature requirements, a closed chamber is pretty much mandatory to avoid deformations.
 3DXTECH also recommends prepping the bed with Ultem® Tape, Polyimide Tape, Lightly sanded FR4 or Perf board.
 No cooling fan is required, with low print speeds set at 1000mm/min (as a starting point).